Alabama unemployment lowest since March

 Industry sectors with the greatest number of claims are: Industry Not Available, 2,128; Manufacturing, 573; Administrative and Support and Waste, 544; Accommodation and Food Services, 434; Retail Trade, 411; and Health Care and Social Assistance, 407.

-Coffee County had 40 claims, 30 fewer than the previous week, and Dale County reported 59.
-Covington County was down to 36, Pike County was down to 30, Geneva County to 23 and Houston County down to 97 from 149 the previous week.
-Crenshaw County had 7, down 10 from the last report.
+Barbour County had 21 claims, six fewer than the previous week, and Henry County reported 22.
+Russell County was down to 58 from last week's 80, Pike County was down to 30 from 45 and Houston County down to 97 from 149.

 Jefferson County had the largest number of claims with 686, but they, too, saw a large decrease—down from 1,410 claims for week-ending Dec.
 19.